 This is a chair.
-It was designed by Heatherwick Studio and Thomas Heatherwick and manufactured by Magis S.p.A. and produced by Herman Miller Furniture Company.
+It was manufactured by Magis S.p.A. and produced by Herman Miller Furniture Company.
 It is dated 2010 and we acquired it in 2012.
 Its medium is rotationally molded polyethylene.
 It is a part of the Product Design and Decorative Arts department.

 The fun and whimsical form of Thomas Heatherwick’s Spun chair, designed for Herman Miller Inc. in 2010, was inspired by Heatherwick’s interest in the process of metal spinning.
 Heatherwick wondered: if it was possible to make drums out of spun metal, was it possible to make a comfortable chair with a completely symmetrical rotational form?